reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   Assertions.assertEquals(1440000, population.applyAsInt(1000000));
 }
 ```
 This test defines an IntUnaryOperator to calculate a quadratic formula, then applies it to an array.
-It also models population growth, migration, and mortality rates, calculating the final population size.
+It also models population growth, migration, and mortality rates, calculating the population size.

 ### LongUnaryOperator